HaxeFlixel/flixel-docs/documentation/04_community/12-upgrade-guide-4-0-0.html.md

 | `${Shader.vTexCoord}`                             | `openfl_TextureCoordv`                                |
 | `${Shader.uTextureSize}`                          | `openfl_TextureSize`                                  |

-You may also have noticed that in the invert shader example, `texture2D()` has been replaced with `flixel_texture2D(`.
-The former still works, but when using `flixel_texture2D()` in per-sprite shaders, the `alpha` and colortransforms of a `FlxSprite` are already applied on the returned color, which was previously not supported.
-The effectof this can be seen when activating shaders as well as toggling "Simple" to "Complex" in FlxBunnyMark:
+You may also have noticed that in the invert shader example, `texture2D()` has been replaced with `flixel_texture2D()`.
+The former still works, but when using `flixel_texture2D()` in per-sprite shaders, the `alpha` and color transforms of a `FlxSprite` are already applied on the returned color, which was previously not supported.
+The effect of this can be seen when activating shaders as well as toggling "Simple" to "Complex" in FlxBunnyMark:

 | With OpenFL 3.6.1 + Next                          | With OpenFL 8                                         |
 | --------------------------------------------------|-------------------------------------------------------|
 | ![](../images/04_community/upgrade-guide/openfl3-shaders.png) | ![](../images/04_community/upgrade-guide/openfl8-shaders.png) |

-Further examples can be found in the demos with shaders, which are all compatible with both OpenFL 3.6.1 + Next andOpenFL 8:
+Further shader examples can be found in these demos, which are all compatible with both OpenFL 3.6.1 + Next and OpenFL 8:

   - [Filters](https://github.com/HaxeFlixel/flixel-demos/tree/dev/Effects/Filters)
   - [FlxBunnyMark](https://github.com/HaxeFlixel/flixel-demos/tree/dev/Performance/FlxBunnyMark)
   - [BlendModeShaders](https://github.com/HaxeFlixel/flixel-demos/tree/dev/Effects/BlendModeShaders)